aamandaericson/Rock-Paper-Scissors-/README.md

 ### Features left to implement
    * When there is time I would like to implement a feature where the user will, instead of receiving an alert box, would get a result message on the site it self and not from a pop up.
 The javaScipt code is created in a way so that if the score of either user or computer reaches five the score will not increment.
 This means that if a possible message would appear on the screen it could just have a prompt to press the reset score button and the game would work just fine.

+## Responsiveness
+   * This site use no media queries.
+Instead I added a width of 75 % which makes the site responive and looks good on all devices.